The Republic of Ireland Act 1948: Background

 In 1945, when asked if he planned to declare a republic, the Taoiseach Éamon de Valera had replied, "we are a republic", which he had not said in the previous eight years.
 He also insisted that Ireland had no king, but simply used an external king as an "organ" in international affairs.

 In October 1947, de Valera asked the attorney-general, Cearbhall Ó Dálaigh, to draft a bill to repeal the External Relations Act, and by 1948 a draft of the bill included a reference to the state as being a republic.
 In the end, the draft bill was never submitted to the Oireachtas for approval.

 By the eve of the 1948 Irish general election the United Kingdom's Representative to Ireland, Lord Rugby, reported that the annulment of the External Relations Act was inevitable.
 He remarked 'No party has left the door open to any other course'.
 The result of the election saw a new Irish government formed under the leadership of John A. Costello.

 Costello made the announcement that a bill to repeal the External Relations Act was to be introduced when he was in Ottawa, during an official visit to Canada.
-David McCullagh has suggested that it was a spur of the moment reaction to offence caused by the Governor General of Canada, Lord Alexander, who was of Northern Ireland descent, who allegedly placed loyalist symbols, notably a replica of the famous Roaring Meg cannon used in the Siege of Derry, before an affronted Costello at a state dinner.
-What is certain is that an agreement that there would be separate toasts for the King and for the President of Ireland was broken.
+David McCullagh has suggested that it was a spur of the moment reaction to offence caused by the Governor General of Canada, Lord Alexander, who was of Northern Ireland descent.

+Allegedly, Alexander placed loyalist symbols, notably a replica of the famous Roaring Meg cannon used in the Siege of Derry, before an affronted Costello at a state dinner.
+Certainly, an agreement that there would be separate toasts for the King and for the President of Ireland was broken.
 The Irish position was that a toast to the King, instead of representing both countries, would not include Ireland.
 Only a toast to the King was proposed, to the fury of the Irish delegation.
 Shortly afterwards Costello announced the plan to repeal the External Relations Act.